Is Background Bokeh really necessary in Wildlife Photography.

 Yet I would be happy with my 300 2.8 VR II or 600 F4 FL.

-Many members are delivering spectacular images on FX DSLRS and Mirror less systems, there all just tools, do either make you a better photographer ?
+Many club members are delivering spectacular images on FX DSLRS and Mirror less systems, there all just tools, do either make you a better photographer ?

 Be happy love what you have and do, 90% of what you achieve comes from you.